Abner Hunt Francis

-Abner Hunt Francis (1813 – March 28, 1872) was an African-American abolitionist and entrepreneur who fought for equality in New Jersey, Oregon, and British Columbia.
+Abner Hunt Francis (1813 – March 28, 1872) was an African-American abolitionist and entrepreneur who advocated for equality in New Jersey, Oregon, and British Columbia.
 He was a founding member of an anti-slavery institution, businessman, and became the first black lawmaker in British Columbia.

 Early life

 Abner Hunt Francis was born on a small farm outside of Flemington, New Jersey around 1813.
 The success of his father's farm afforded Abner the opportunity to receive a "good English" education.
 Upon finishing his education in New Jersey, Francis moved to New York where he furthered his education in mathematics and bookkeeping, and trained as a tailor.

 Abolitionist work

 Throughout his life, Abner Hunt Francis was an influential leader of the Black community.
 While in New Jersey, Francis protested the American Colonization Society, acted as an agent for the Liberator, and attended national black conventions.
 Francis later became a founding member of the Buffalo Anti-Slavery Society and sought progressive change such as school integration and even coordinated a state suffrage campaign.
 Moreover, Francis corresponded with Frederick Douglass, talking about abolitionist movements and the state of the nation.
 Abner's wife, Sydna Edmonia Robella Dandrich Francis was also an activist.
 She was a prominent leader in the women’s suffrage movement and worked toward the abolition of slavery.
 In addition to working alongside Abner, Sydna was the secretary of the Female Dorcas Society and president of the Ladies' Literary and Progressive Improvement Society of Buffalo.
 In addition, Sydna E.R.
 Francis's work was sometimes published in Frederik Douglass's newspaper, The North Star.